 The types of information exposed varied by individual and included names, dates of birth, driver’s license numbers, financial account information, health insurance information, medical information, passport information, Social Security numbers, student identification numbers and tax identification numbers.
 This means both personally identifiable information (PII) and protected health information (PHI) were involved in the breach.

-While the total number of affected individuals has not been publicly disclosed, regulatory filings indicate that at least 66 Massachusetts residents were impacted.
-The breach was reported to the Attorney Generals' offices in Massachusetts and California on Dec.
+While the total number of affected individuals has not been publicly disclosed, regulatory filings indicate that at least 1,064 residents in Texas, 66 in Massachusetts, nine in New Hampshire, and at least five in Maine have been impacted so far.
+The breach was reported to the Attorney Generals' offices in Maine, Massachusetts, New Hampshire, Texas, Vermont and California beginning on Dec.
 19, 2025.
-Baker University has also posted a public notice on their website to inform all potentially affected parties.

-In direct response to the breach, Baker University immediately secured their network and began a thorough investigation with the assistance of cybersecurity professionals.
-The university reviewed and updated existing security policies and implemented additional technical measures to prevent similar incidents in the future.
+In direct response to the breach, Baker University reviewed and updated existing security policies and implemented additional technical measures to prevent similar incidents in the future.
 The incident was promptly reported to law enforcement and regulatory authorities as required by law.
+Baker University is offering complimentary credit monitoring and identity restoration services through IDX for up to 24 months.

 If you believe your personal information may have been compromised in this breach: